MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 [Shared](../shared/common.lg)
 ```

+## Functions injected by LG

+[Adaptive expressions][3] provide the ability to inject a custom set of functions.
+Read [calling functions from LG templates][13] for more information.

 ## Strict option

-Sometimes user does not want to tolerate null result for the null evaluated result, if so, you could add the strict option command at the beginning of the lg file, such as:
+Developers who do not want to allow a null result for a null evaluated result can implement the strict option.

 ```
 > !# @strict = true